etcaples/attendanceUI/README.md

 ## Stack
 - React
+- Axios
 - Node/Express
 - styled-components

 ## Service plans
-- connect API from main project to get real datas
+- update Getting Started instructions to include how to run UI with API
 - Redux for state management
 - potentially Semantic-UI, to make main app styling cohesive
-- add ability to hide the detail boxes (so that the rest of the dashboard is not cluttered)
+- add ability to actively hide the detail boxes (so that the rest of the dashboard is not cluttered)
 - add `check all` feature to checkboxes
 - do something if there's an error fetching datas